ArcGIS Web Adaptor (IIS)to use Windows authentication

 - Configure Administrator and Publisher privileges for Active Directory users.

 Configure ArcGIS Web Adaptor (IIS) to use Windows authentication

-- Install ArcGIS Web Adaptor (IIS), following the instructions in Installing ArcGIS Web Adaptor (IIS).
+- Install the Web Adaptor, following the instructions in Installing the ArcGIS Web Adaptor (IIS).

-- Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.
+- Configure the Web Adaptor, following the instructions in Configuring the ArcGIS Web Adaptor after installation.